 We may expect a guerrilla-style resistance if Russians succeed in occupying Ukraine.
 As already committed, the West will assist with providing arms and training.
 A look at the map tells us that arms will need to be smuggled from neighboring Poland, Slovakia, Hungary, or Romania, all NATO members.
 Training of Ukrainian fighters would likely be provided there as well.

-If Ukrainian resistance inflicts any pain to the Russian occupiers, it is not hard to guess that Russia will try to disable the source of that help.
+If Ukrainian resistance inflicts any pain on the Russian occupiers, it is not hard to guess that Russia will try to disable the source of that help.
 In short, it will not take long before the neighboring NATO countries get pulled into the conflict.
 That will trigger NATO’s Article 5, which requires all members to stand behind the one attacked.

 Judging by Putin’s determination, if his compatriots do not deliver him to The Hague, NATO will need to go and get him.